bluesky/bluesky-queueserver/docs/source/manager_config.rst

     Alternatively, the private key may be set in the config file by referencing a different environment variable.
 Explicitly listing security keys in the config file is not recommended.

+  - ``QSERVER_PERMITTED_RE_METADATA_KEYS`` - a list of permitted RE metadata keys separated by colons.
+Default value is '/' which permits reading of all metadata keys.

   - ``QSERVER_USE_IPYTHON_KERNEL`` - tells RE Manager whether to start tbe worker in IPython mode (start IPython kernel) or use plain Python worker.
 Boolean value.